 Analysis Of Einstein’s IQ

 The most astonishing feature of these IQ estimates is how consistently inconsistent they are.
-These reported estimates range from approximately 150 to 207, which gives the impression that any specific number may not be reliable.
+The reported estimates range from approximately 150 to 207, which suggests that any specific number may not be reliable.

-Even though 160 is a typical value reported in the popular press in the 21st century, there is nothing special about this number, and it is unclear how the modern media settled on it.
+Although 160 is a typical value reported in the popular press of the 21st century, there is nothing special about this number, and it is unclear how the modern media arrived at it.

 Brian M. Hughes is the only person I could find who made assertions about Einstein’s IQ.
 In his book Psychology in Crisis, published in 2018, he stated, “ Einstein’s IQ was 160.”, with no citation to support the claim.

-A more prudent affirmation comes from Ruud Weijermars, a geomechanics professor.
-In his book Building Corporate IQ – Moving the Energy Business from Smart to Genius, he wrote, “Einstein’s IQ is commonly established at about 160, but any formal test results have not been publicly confirmed.
+A more prudent affirmation comes from Ruud Weijermars, a professor of geomechanics.
+In his book Building Corporate IQ – Moving the Energy Business from Smart to Genius, he wrote, “Einstein’s IQ is commonly established at about 160, but any formal test results have not been publicly confirmed.”

 Weijermars’s quote shows that Einstein’s IQ scores usually lack credible references.